(Last updated on: 28/05/2022)

 - What is the importance of tourism?

-- Importance of tourism to the tourist
+- Why tourism is important to the tourist

-- Importance of tourism to stakeholders
+- Why tourism is important to stakeholders

 - The importance of tourism: Economic gains